sybrew/the-seo-framework/readme.txt

 * **Removed:**
 	/
 	* TODO Knowledge Graph Settings metabox.
-		* It has been moved inside the Schema Settings metabox.
+		* Its content has been moved inside the Schema Settings metabox.
+	/
+	* TODO Link Relationship Settings within the Social Meta Settings metabox.
+	 	* Its content has been moved to the General Settings metabox in the Canonical tab.
 * **Fixed:**
 	/
 	* TODO On some themes, a fatal error was output when editing posts. (requires confirmation)